SSH public key authentication

 Logging in from multiple machines

-If you have a requirement to login to your JASMIN account from multiple servers/locations then please copy your private key securely to the new machine and install it in your ".ssh/" directory as instructed in the help pages.
+If you have a requirement to login to your JASMIN account from multiple servers/locations then please copy your private key file securely to the ~/.ssh directory on the new machine.
 Note that you should restrict access the private key so it is only readable by you.

 Using public key authentication with other applications

 Many other tools use the SSH protocol for their communication with remote servers.
 SSH public key authentication can be used with many tools, including rsync, scp, git and subversion.